 In case of emergency – call 000

-- To protect against spreading coronavirus, we need people to stay at home.
-If it is not safe at home, talk to friends or family about staying somewhere else for a while.
+- If it is not safe at home, talk to friends or family about staying somewhere else for a while.
 You may wish to check if anyone in that house is self-isolating.
-If this isn’t an option, call safe steps 24/7 on 1800 015 188 or email email@example.com for support and advice about finding safe accommodation.
+If this isn’t an option, call safe steps 24/7 on 1800 015 188 or email email@example.com for support and advice about finding safe accommodation, you can also use their webchat service.

 - If you can, stay connected to family and friends through social media platforms such as WhatsApp and Signal.
 Decide on a ‘safe word’ or signal to use with close friends or family so they know if you need help and to call the police or emergency services.